-Adam Briggle, Assistant Professor; Ph.D., University of Colorado.
+Adam Briggle, Associate Professor; Ph.D., University of Colorado.
 Bioethics; environmental studies; ethics and culture of new media; ethics and policy of science and technology; philosophy of technology.

 Robert L. Frodeman, Professor; Ph.D., Pennsylvania State University.
 Continental philosophy; environmental ethics and philosophy; philosophy of science policy; science and technology studies; theory and practice of interdisciplinarity.

 Pankaj Jain, Assistant Professor; Ph.D., University of Iowa.
 Environmental issues and movements in India; Hindi/Urdu language and literature; Hinduism; Jainism; religion and film of India; Sanskrit language.

 George A. James, Professor; Ph.D., Columbia University.
 Asian philosophy; comparative philosophy; comparative environmental ethics; environmental issues and movements; history and phenomenology of religion; history and philosophy of the study of religion; phenomenology; philosophy of religion.